ima21981/comp122-f24_mine/reference/TAC_transformation/conditional2TAC.md

 ## The 'if then else' Statement

 We can extend this statement to provide two code blocks.
 In this form, the second code block is executed, as an alternative, when the preceeding Boolean expression is FALSE.
 The two code blocks are typically named:
-  1. the consquence code block, or simply the `cons`
+  1. the consequence code block, or simply the `cons`
   1. the alternative code block, or simply the `alt`

 The `cons` block is executed whenever the Boolean expression is evaluated as TRUE, alternatively the `alt` block is executed.